Back to Hans Lundmark's main page

 Most pictures were made on a PC running GNU/Linux, using the GNU Image Manipulation Program (GIMP).
 For the actual domain coloring stuff, and for the y = f (x) plot above, I used the MathMap GIMP plugin by Mark Probst, slightly hacked by me to allow the elementary functions to take complex arguments.
 These changes were then incorporated into MathMap v0.12 (a long time ago), and the plugin now also comes with example files for making domaing coloring plots.

 Some of the more recent pictures were made with a buggy and ugly Python program that I wrote, since I had problems with MathMap for a while (old versions of MathMap not working with new versions of GIMP).
 If I can pull myself together some day and tidy up this Python program (not likely to happen very soon) I will make it available here, but right now I'd like to keep it to myself.
-But you don't need to worry about that, since nowadays MathMap development is active again, so you should be able to use that if you want to make your own plots.
-You can also try Michael J. Gruber's Python-Fu GIMP plugin.
+But you don't need to worry about that, since nowadays MathMap development is active again, so you should be able to use that (or any of the other software packages mentioned above) if you want to make your own plots.

 The Julia set was drawn with the Fractal Explorer GIMP plug-in.
 The formula in the example above was generated by the TeX input for GIMP plug-in written by Dov Grobgeld.